bpstephanie/wawa-land/README.md

       [Back To Top](<#contents>)

     - ### Sign Out
-      When a user clicks the log out in the navigation bar , the user is taken to this page where they can confirm they want to log out.
+      When a user clicks the logout in the navigation bar , the user is taken to this page where they can confirm they want to logout.

       <details><summary>Logout Page</summary>